rakeshkrishna9352/Anomaly_detection_in_server_computers/README.md

 # Anamoly_detection_in_server_computers

 ## Motivation
+During my employement at TATA motors limited, there were many equiments used for manufacturing.
+These machines would sometimes function abnormally and only when something breaks down these could be detected.
+What if we flag the abnormally behaving machines beforehand, preventing breakdown?
+In such a case, an unsupervised Machine Learning model that detects anamoly would be helpful.

+## Overview
+A unsupervised Machine Learning Model to detect anamoly in computer servers is developed using Multivariate Gaussian Distribution.
+## Libraries Used
+*NumPy, Pandas, Matplotlib, Seaborn, Scikit_learn (for metrics only)*
 ## Methodology
 1. Verifying weather the features are normally distributed.
 Use log function in case any parameter is not normally ditributed
 2. Estimating the parameters for computing probablity density